vishnukumarbp/algorithmsjs/README.md

 ### Frequency counter & Multiple pointers:

-#### Problem - sameFrequency
+#### Problem - Frequency counter - sameFrequency
-Frequency Counter - Samefrequencywrite A Function Called Samefrequency.
-Given Two Positive Integers, Find Out If The Two Numbers Have The Same Frequency Of Digits.
+Write a function called sameFrequency.
+Given two positive integers, find out if the two numbers have the same frequency of digits.

-Your Solution Must Have The Following Complexities:
+Your solution must have the following complexities:
-Time: O(N)
+Time: O(n)

 #### **Sample Input:**